mbrandonw/mbrandonw.github.io/_posts/2017-06-29-composable-html-views-in-swift.md

   }
 ```

 This looks quite nice!
 However, we probably want to render the header and footer on most pages, and be able to just plug in the middle content on a page-by-page basis.
 We may want to also render additional stuff into the pages, like stylesheets, javascripts and meta tags.
-Rails provides something called [“layouts”](http://guides.rubyonrails.org/layouts_and_rendering.html) to solve this, but we can just use a plain ole function!
+Rails provides something called [“layouts”](http://guides.rubyonrails.org/layouts_and_rendering.html) to solve this in a reusable way, but we can just use a plain ole function!

 ```swift
 // A struct to hold all the data that the layout needs, in addition